xircleag/idk/README.md

 #### Monitoring

-Logger has a built in monitoring capabilities using PagerDuty.
+Logger has a built in monitoring capabilities.
 Read about [monitoring here](./MONITORING.md).

 ## API